Derposoft/ai-educator/be/README.md

 The following is an example of a "course generation algorithm".

-NOTICE: THIS IS MORE UPDATED THAN ALGO FOLDER.
-ALGO FOLDER WILL LIKELY BE DELETED SOON.

 My simple algorithm is designed with the following tenets in mind: